Vision and Strategy Execution

 5. The Visualisation Approach

-Your vision and strategy must be clearly understood by all who have a role in making it happen – from the bridge down to the boiler room of your organization.
-In order to achieve this, everyone must be working on the same page with a commonly understood and agreed language framework that expresses the ideas and technical concepts that describe your vision and strategy (as well as the activities, initiatives and capabilities required to execute effectively).
+Your vision and strategy must be clearly understood by all who have a role in making it happen (from the bridge down to the boiler room of the organization).
+Everyone should be working on the same page with a commonly understood and agreed language framework that clearly articulates the strategic thinking, technical concepts and creative ideas that describe your vision – explicitly connecting the strategic intent to project delivery.

 But words alone will only get you so far!

-When going through the visualization process we advocate the use of visual thinking (art and pictures) including graphic facilitation and recording techniques to:
+When going through the visualization process we advocate the use of story and visual thinking (art and pictures) including graphic facilitation and recording techniques to:

-- Visually model group thinking – increasing group memory and follow through
+- Visually model group thinking – increasing group memory and follow through; and

 Groups get much smarter when they can think in big picture formats that allow for comparison, pattern finding and idea mapping – these qualities are highly valuable when developing vision and strategy.
 Visual thinking is a powerful way to resolve confusion in groups that arise from inadequate or conflicting mental models.
 People accept ideas more readily when their minds are in ‘visual story mode’, rather than ‘analytical mode’.
 The viral marketing of ideas depends first and foremost on stories…for an idea to pass from one person to another it must be contained in something that can be easily transmitted, just as a disease will spread within a human population via a highly contagious virus.
 A good visual story is precisely that kind of container.